-Freya Farley is an Acupuncturist and Reflexologist at the Wellness Center at Evergreen.
+Freya Farley is the Executive Director and an Acupuncturist at the Wellness Center at Evergreen.
 Her practice focuses on Women’s Health and Fertility, which at its essence is the manifestation of balance and health within the body.
 The presence of yoga throughout Freya’s life has influenced and informed her ongoing path of health and wellness.

 S.D.
 Swan met her teacher, Dr. Vijayendra Pratap, at age 20 and began a lifelong study of Classical Yoga, practicing and teaching under his continued guidance through the Yoga Research Society in Philadelphia.
 She is a Licensed Massage Therapist with extensive training in Movement and Kinesiology, Ayurveda, and Body–Mind Therapy, having studied with other preeminent teachers, Ilana Rubenfeld, Wataru Ohashi, Dr. Vasant Lad, Dr. David Frawley, Bri Maya Tiwari, Robert Svoboda.
 Swan is a Founding Board Member of Evergreen.